 An effective, supportive network can serve as your own personal advisory council and see you through life’s twists and turns.

-While it can be tempting to reserve networking for job hunting, cultivating your network on an ongoing basis is a powerful strategy for meeting your business and career goals.
+While it can be tempting to reserve networking for job hunting, nurturing your network on an ongoing basis is a powerful strategy for meeting your business and career goals.
 The best networks are built by seeking opportunities to connect and enrich people.
 It can’t be just about what you can get from people but what you can do to help them.

 Look at your network regularly to explore how you can enhance your relationships and expand your connections.
 For example: